Arizona's M&A advisory for owner-led businesses

 How we're paid

 Sell-side, success-based.
-You pay us at close, as a percentage of transaction value — and only if we close a deal you accept.
+You pay us at close, as a percentage of transaction value, and only if we close a deal you accept.
 Discovery, valuation, and the early conversations are on us.

 Standard structure for our side of the industry.
-We mention it because owners ask, and because the alignment matters: our payday depends on you having one.
+We mention it because owners ask, and because the alignment matters:

 Contact